Toronto: Home renovations are expensive. The good news is that you are not required to furnish the cash from your own pocket.

 Utilizing house equity for non-home costs

-You can use the money from a cash-out refinance, a home equity line of credit, or a home equity loan for anything, including depositing the cash into your checking account.
+You can use the money from a cash-out refinance, a home equity line of credit, or a home equity mortgage for anything, including depositing the cash into your checking account.

 You may pay off your credit card debt, purchase a new automobile, or even take a two-week vacation.
 But ought you?